MarlinZH/Notion_Database_to_Calendar/README.md

 This project automates the transformation of Notion database items into Google Calendar events for streamlined planning and scheduling.

 Purpose
-To create a connector that syncs tasks from a Notion database to Google Calendar, enabling easy management of routines and events.
+To create a connector that syncs tasks from a Notion database to Google Calendar, enabling easy management of routines and events..

 Features
 Fetch Tasks from Notion: Connects to a Notion database and retrieves all tasks, supporting pagination.